 HELICON LITE | 110~145cm Shaft: Aluminum 16mm diameter ¥16,500

-LEKI is a long-established manufacturer of poles, but I personally feel that their backcountry poles have yet to be fully recognized in Japan.
-However, looking globally, their products are trusted by athletes like my favorite, Marcus Custon, and others who race through the mountains.
-The model I'll be introducing this time is the mid-range "HELICON LITE."
-It features a safety system that
+LEKI is a long-established manufacturer of ski poles, but I personally feel that the quality of their backcountry poles hasn't yet been fully recognized in Japan.
+However, looking at the global market, their reliability is undeniable, as they are used by athletes who traverse the mountains, including my favorite, Marcus Custon.
+The model I'm introducing today is the HELICON LITE, which is in the middle range of their lineup.

-allows you to release the poles from your hands in the event of an unexpected fall.
-In the backcountry, releasing the poles from your body is extremely important to minimize injury in the event of an unexpected fall.
-While the shapes of various LEKI poles vary, many models feature a release system.
-The grip is also equipped with a sub-grip, making it easy to use even for entry-level users.
+It features a safety system that allows you to release the pole from your hand in the event of an unexpected fall.
+In the backcountry, releasing the pole from your body in the event of an unexpected fall is extremely important in terms of reducing injury.
+Many LEKI poles, although their shapes differ, are equipped with this release system.
+They also have a sub-grip, making them easy to use even for entry-level users.

-Ishii Sports Yodobashi Kofu Store
+Reviewer: Ishii Sports Yodobashi Kofu Store Staff / Yuki Amari

 PADDLE CLUB | Paddle Club Original Pole